Alaskans pocket over $3,000 in annual oil-wealth payments

 The payments, officially called the Permanent Fund Dividend or the PFD locally, amounted to $2,622 — the highest amount ever.
 Alaska lawmakers added $662 as a one-time benefit to help residents with high energy costs.

-Direct deposits began hitting bank accounts Tuesday, and checks will arrive later for those who opted for them.
+A total of$1.6 billion in direct deposits began hitting bank accounts Tuesday, and checks will arrive later for those who opted for them.

 Residents use the money in various ways, from buying big-screen TVs, vehicles or other goods, using it for vacations or putting it in savings or college funds.
 In rural Alaska, the money can help offset the enormous costs of fuel and food, like $14 for a 12-pack of soda, $4 for a celery bunch and $3 for a small container of Greek yogurt.